sharoncornelius/idpf-specification/idpf_specification.md

 ## Live Migration

-The Host interface Specification is designed to support Live migration assisted by the device, although there is no assumption that the driver needs to do anything special for Live Migration of the VM; the design concepts such as abstraction of device resources etc.  keep live migratability in mind.
+The Host interface Specification is designed to support live migration assisted by the device, although there is no assumption that the driver needs to do anything special for live migration of the VM; the design concepts such as abstraction of device resources and etc. keeps live migratability in mind.

 ## Adaptability and Elasticity

 IDPF allows for adding or removing any of the offloads and capabilities based on what the device can support or not.
-Also, the Capability Negotiation Protocol allows for extending capabilities in the future.
+Also, the **Capability Negotiation Protocol** allows for extending capabilities in the future.

-IDPF allows for supporting more than one vPort through the same PCIE device interface to provide dedicated resources and control for a Software network interface that can be tied to individual applications, namespaces, containers etc.
+IDPF allows for supporting more than one vPort through the same PCIE device interface to provide dedicated resources and control for a software network interface that can be tied to individual applications, namespaces, containers, and etc.

 ## Negotiation